-Early on the first day of the week, while it was still dark, Mary Magdalene went to the tomb and saw that the stone had been removed from the entrance.
+Early on the first day of the week, while it was still dark, Mary Magdalene went to the tomb and saw that the stone had been removed from the entrance, (John 20:1 NIV).

 Friend to Friend

-I think of the women on Jesus’s ministry team.
+I think the women on Jesus’s ministry team must have felt the same way.
 They had committed their lives to the Messiah and believed that He would restore Israel.
-Mary Magdalene and a handful of other women had followed him for more three years.
+Mary Magdalene and a handful of other women had followed him for more than three years.
 But life had not turned out like they thought it would.
-Their hopes and dreams were nailed to a cross and the lifeblood spilled on the ground to be trampled underfoot.
+Their hopes and dreams were nailed to a cross, and the lifeblood spilled on the ground to be trampled underfoot.
 Their future lay in a borrowed tomb—sealed behind an imposing stone.

 It appeared Jesus was not going to be the ruler and set things right after all.
 The very people He came to save had killed Him.
 This was not how the story was supposed to go . . . at least in their eyes.